The Principle Of Absolute Trust

 When you want to assess your chances compared to your opponent, always gather as much data on it as possible, as well as on its performances.
 Don't star from the prejudice that you are the best.
 Sure enough, there are situations when you don't have enough information and you cannot obtain them.
 In this case, it is necessary that you develop your abilities and competences in good time, as you never know who have to deal with.

-A tiger is a far more skilled hunter than the lion, precisely because its success does not depend on the involvement of the group.
+An independent person can be more valuable than a leader because, relying solely on their own experiences and objectives, they keep full focus on their own target.
+Remember that a tiger is a far more skillful hunter than a lion precisely because its success does not depend on the involvement of the group.

-The reference values of an independent man, taking into account a positive self-image, are: discretion, the nonconformity, predictability, perseverance, and subtlety with which he interprets the consequences of his decisions and facts.
+The values of an independent person, grounded in a balanced self-image, are discretion, nonconformism, predictability, perseverance, and subtlety in interpreting the consequences of their own actions.

 The Principle Of Absolute Trust could be formulated as follows: "Don't believe in yourself as long as you're not a hundred percent sure that the outcome will favor you."